 The Faculty of Pharmacy with Subfaculty of Laboratory Medicine was formally recognized as a Leading National Research Centre (KNOW) for the years 2012-2017.

-The cornerstone was set for the construction of the NonInvasive Medicine Centre.
+The cornerstone was set for construction of the Non-Invasive Medicine Centre (NIMC).